 For instance, Canva creates blog posts that target informational, transactional, and navigational keywords.

 They use these blog posts to build engagement and trust with their audience and, in turn, send them to other pages where they will be asked to use their products.

-So, in essence, they wielded content writing to engage the audience and used copywriting to get them to try the product.
+So, in essence, they wield content writing to engage the audience and use copywriting to get them to try the product.

 #4: Content writers use facts, statistics, and relevant data to communicate their message.
 Copywriters use stories and expressive languages.

 Content writers employ various statistics and relevant data to prove their message’s authenticity and build trust with readers.